solipsist01/dockerfiles/phpvirtualbox/README.md

-# docker-phpvirtualbox
+# phpvirtualbox 5.2 Docker image

-This is a fork of [clue/phpvirtualbox](https://hub.docker.com/r/clue/phpvirtualbox/), because it is not very up to date and there are no further configuration options.
+This is a fork of [jazzdd/phpvirtualbox](https://hub.docker.com/r/jazzdd/phpvirtualbox/) which is a fork of [clue/phpvirtualbox](https://hub.docker.com/r/clue/phpvirtualbox/).
+This is an update to the latest PHP virtualbox version for virtualbox 5.2

-## phpVirtualBox
+## phpVirtualBox 5.2

 [phpVirtualBox](http://sourceforge.net/projects/phpvirtualbox/) is a modern web interface that allows you to control remote VirtualBox instances - mirroring the VirtualBox GUI.